Unlocking deep Relaxation with Myo-Yin Yoga

 When adhesions occur in our fascia, the tissues are unable to glide past each other, range of motion and muscle movement is limited.
 This is when we feel stiff.
 Reasons can be dehydration of our connective tissue, ageing or limited movement amongst others.

-Yin Yoga complements self-MFR
+Yin Yoga in combination with self-MFR

 Scientists have shown that long holds, around 1-2 minutes achieve a healthy re-hydration once you move out of your stretch, often called the ‘sponge effect’.
 The tissues are ‘wrung out’ during the stretch, once moving out of it, fluids are pulled back in.